JEAN98/QR-Code/README.md

 It's an example where the users can to make QR Code, just with past the  link of page in the input.
-Only you must to install MessagingToolkit.QRCode in your nuget console. https://www.nuget.org/packages/MessagingToolkit.QRCode/ The view I worked  with Razor and  indeed  is very simple to make.
+Only you must to install MessagingToolkit.QRCode in your nuget console. https://www.nuget.org/packages/MessagingToolkit.QRCode/ The view I worked  with Razor and  in fact  is very simple to work.

 Steps:
   1) Creation of project in Visual Studio 2015 or most updated .